GOTWIC/DISCERN/README.md

 ### DISCERN

+The animation/demo for this project can be found [here](https://docs.google.com/presentation/d/1VjcyMtyYCdvppdaQsjj4twoAXRf-JK4UjzlPKjxmXzY/edit?usp=sharing)

 The Simulation Build is currently too large for GitHub.
 Please contact me at sr6474@nyu.edu if you would like access to the simulation while I figure out a way to include it here.

 ---